-Classification according to the emergence of diarrhoea
+Classification according to the emergence of diarrhea

-|Secretory diarrhoea||The mucosa of the intestine releases active water or electrolytes from where water follows osmotically||Chronic inflammatory bowel disease, food poisoning, intake of laxatives|
+|Secretory diarrhea||The mucosa of the intestine actively releases water or electrolytes from where water follows osmotically.||Chronic inflammatory bowel disease, food poisoning, or intake of laxatives|

-|Osmotic diarrhoea||Unabsorbed, osmotically active molecules, such as food ingredients or medicines pull water into the intestinal lumen||Lactose intolerance, celiac disease, laxatives, sorbitol|
+|Osmotic diarrhea||Unabsorbed, osmotically active molecules, such as food ingredients or medicines, pull water into the intestinal lumen.||Lactose intolerance, celiac disease, laxative use, or sorbitol ingestion|

-|Exudative diarrhoea||Inflammations of the intestinal mucosa lead to the accumulation of stool with mucus and blood||Chronic inflammatory bowel diseases, bacterial/parasitic infections, colon Ca|
+|Exudative diarrhea||Inflammation of the intestinal mucosa leads to the accumulation of stool with mucus and blood.||Chronic inflammatory bowel diseases or bacterial/parasitic infections|

-|Hypermotile diarrhoea||An increased intestinal motility leads to a reduced transit time of the stool, such that not enough water can be withdrawn||Irritable bowel syndrome, hyperthyroidism, diabetic polyneuropathy|
+|Hypermotile diarrhea||Increased intestinal motility leads to a reduced transit time for the stool; this reduced time leads to not enough water being withdrawn.||Irritable bowel syndrome, hyperthyroidism, or diabetic polyneuropathy|

-|Steatorrhoea||Decreased amount of enzymes and bile acids leads to insufficient digestion and absorption of fats||Exocrine pancreatic insufficiency, condition after cholecystectomy|
+|Steatorrhea||A decrease in the level of enzymes and bile acid leads to insufficient digestion and absorption of fats.||Exocrine pancreatic insufficiency or condition after cholecystectomy|

-Food poisoning as a cause of diarrhoea
+Food poisoning as a cause of diarrhea

 Food poisoning with bacterial toxins